If you’re like me, you’re taking COVID-19 seriously. I’m taking it even more seriously now than I did a week ago.

 This might sound like some ‘airy-fairy woo-woo’ technique.
 But it’s not.
 It’s based on hard psychology and neuroscience.
 Your brain simply cannot hang onto a negative thought while you’re positively expressing gratitude.

 And, as you’ve likely heard before, thoughts become things.
+Here you can read more about hire a maid house cleaning services inc..
 In PPI terminology, I want to remind you- what you focus upon expands.

 I’ve gotta tell ya- I’ve been doing this for much of my life, and it’s helped me out a TON!

 Now more than ever, we’re [truly] in this together.
 Within your family, your neighborhood, your community, and globally, collectively attacking this thing is how we’re gonna beat it.

 We know one of the most important things each of us can currently do to help turn the rate-of-infection is to minimize our contact with others and their exposure to us.

 Beyond self-isolation, travel bans, and border containment, many are now subjected to mandatory curfews.
 Organizations and governments are doing everything they can to minimize and isolate.

 The thing is, we are ‘social creatures’, and some of our sense of well-being comes through our interaction with others.
 The more of an ‘extrovert’ you are, the more this is true.